This post by RV Share The views and opinions expressed in this article are my own.

 I was fortunate to be invited by Visit El Paso to check out Texas furthest west city and although I was born and raised in Texas I had only been to El Paso a couple of times and never long enough to get out and see anything.

 For those that don’t realize it, El Paso is a pretty long distance from other major Texas cities.
 El Paso is roughly 640 miles from Dallas, 580 miles from Austin and 750 miles from Houston.
 That makes it a little difficult to do a weekend trip.
 In fact, El Paso is closer to five other State capitols than it is to Austin, the capitol of Texas.
+There are several hotels to fit any budget and another popular option is to secure an El Paso RV Rental.
+This way you can relax, and spend a week or two exploring the area in comfort.

 El Paso is however, a vibrant city with four international ports of entry.
 The second oldest continuously active Mission in the US is in El Paso and the city has a rich past in both Texas, US and Mexico history.